- TDD Background Explained

 Whenever Any Test Fails, Write and Test Again to Pass

 Run tests for all small code blocks for functions, and whenever any of them fails, go back to the previous step, write the code, and test again.
-The objective is to pass all the test cases and create a lot of foolproof functional building blocks for the software features.
+The objective is to pass all the test cases and create a lot of foolproof functional building blocks for the Sofware features.

 Refactoring

-When the app development team writes the code and runs tests again and again to make the small building blocks pass tests, the code base simultaneously becomes bigger, requiring cleaning up and maintenance we call refactoring.
+When the app Devlopment team writes the code and runs tests again and again to make the small building blocks pass tests, the code base simultaneously becomes bigger, requiring cleaning up and maintenance we call refactoring.

 There are many ways that this refactoring is done efficiently.
 First of all, duplicate code is remove, all object names and their definitions are aligned to the roles they play, the large functions are for better usability and maintenance, and all tests are again to make sure no unintended functional changes are made.

-Best Test-Driven Development (TDD) Practices
+Best Test-Driven Devlopment (TDD) Practices

 If you want to make code cleaner and more efficient.
 Here are some time-tested best practices that will help.